ravitejabvn/swapi-json-data/README.md

 ## If any package is missed, please install those npm modules
   - [npm install << package >>] (npm install << react-redux >>)

+## Comments

+ -- No validations added to input fields